We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-jstevie +0 points · about 6 years ago
+jstevie +0 points · over 6 years ago

 Good to hear I'm not the only one to experience more fatigue after starting CPAP.
 I generally hit the sack around 10 and am up by 5:30 - 6:00, so ~7.5 - 8.0 hours sleep.
 I have two theories on why I feel more fatigue.
 One is that my wife is a very light sleeper and I am conscious of the slightest hiss that may leak from my nose pillow when I roll over, and wake up to adjust the fit.
 Therefore I suspect I don't fall into a deep sleep.